top of page

-Here are ten quick rules for crisis communications focusing on public relations.
+Here are ten practical rules for crisis communications focused on public relations.

 1. Have a Plan for a Crisis